When the Wind Blows (1986 film): Plot

-As they continue to attempt to survive, Jim worries that the Soviet military will come to attack their house (having a vision where a tall, red-eyed Soviet soldier with a bayoneted tommy gun breaks into their house), and that they will have to kill them or be sent to a concentration camp.
-Hilda humorously suggests offering a cup of tea to them, saying that "Russians like tea".
-The Soviet military never comes however.

-Hilda, whose symptoms are worsening, encounters a rat in the dried toilet, which frightens her severely.
-Her encounter with the rat, as well as her worrying symptoms - bloody diarrhoea (which Jim says is haemorrhoids), and her bleeding gums (which Jim says is caused by ill-fitting dentures) - cause her to be become slightly more suspicious of her impending fate.
-Jim still tries to comfort her, still optimistic that he may be able to get medications for her from the chemist.

-After a few days, the Bloggs are practically bedridden, and Hilda is despondent when her hair begins to fall out, after vomiting, developing painful sores and lesions.
-Either in denial, unaware of the extent of the nuclear holocaust, or unable to comprehend it, Jim is still confident that emergency services will eventually arrive, but they never do.
-Hilda is subliminally aware of her fate, and suggests getting back into the paper sacks.
-Jim, now losing the last of his optimism, agrees to Hilda's suggestion.
-The dying Jim and Hilda get into the paper sacks, crawl back into the shelter, and pray.
-Jim tries reciting several different prayers as well as Psalm 23, but, forgetting the lines, starts to read "The Charge of the Light Brigade."
-The line "into the valley of the shadow of death" distresses the dying Hilda, who weakly asks him not to continue.
+Jim worries that the Soviet military will soon invade, experiencing a vision where a Soviet soldier breaks into their house.
+Hilda, whose symptoms are worsening, encounters a rat in the dried toilet, which traumatises her.
+Coupled with her worsening symptoms - bloody diarrhea, bleeding gums - she begins to lose hope.
+Jim tries to comfort her, still optimistic that he may be able to get medications for her from the chemist.
+After a few days, the Bloggs are practically bedridden, and Hilda is despondent when her hair begins to fall out.
+Jim clings to his belief that emergency services will eventually arrive, but they never do.
+Near death, Hilda suggests they lie down in the paper sacks.
+Jim, now resigned to their fate, agrees.
+As they crawl into the sacks Jim tries reciting prayers, including Psalm 23, but, forgetting the lines, starts to read "The Charge of the Light Brigade", whose militaristic and ironic undertones distress the dying Hilda, who weakly asks him not to continue.
 Finally, Jim's voice mumbles away into silence as he finishes the line, "...rode the Six Hundred..."

 Outside the shelter, the smoke and ash-filled sky begins to clear, revealing the sun rising through the gloom.
-At the very end of the credits, a Morse code signal taps out "MAD", which stands for mutual assured destruction.
+As the credits end, a Morse code signal taps out "MAD" - mutual assured destruction.